EPICS-synApps/support/docs/synAppsReleaseNotes.md

 Modules now can contain an iocsh folder which provide ioc shell scripts to individually load a device onto an IOC.
 These are designed for use with the iocshLoad function in base and the scripts have comments describing the macros that should be set to use them.

+changePrefix:
+    *   Rewritten in perl to allow cross-platform usage
+    *   Updated for synApps 6-0 reorganization of xxx

 - Version changes from R5-8 to R6-0

     | module | old version | new version | notes |